doctrinedatabase/doctrine/index.md

 ---
-title: KJV Only
+title: Doctrine Database
 layout: default
 ---

 # Database Table of Contents:

 (Some Sections might be listed here but empty on their respective sheet.
 This just means it's on the agenda to be covered in the near future.)

 ## Soteriology Doctrines Sheet
 * Section 1.
 Eternal Security of the Believer
 * Section 2.
 Conditional Security / Spiritual Abortionism